2022 Australian rainfall records

-2022 is an Extremely Wet Year for Australia, coming out of a back-to-back La Niña in the summer of 2021-22, a Negative Indian Ocean Dipole developing over the winter and a third back-to-back La Niña in the Spring of 2022.
+2022 was an extremely wet year for Australia, coming out of a back-to-back La Niña in the summer of 2021–22, a Negative Indian Ocean Dipole developing over the winter and a third back-to-back La Niña in the spring of 2022.

-Monthly Records
+Monthly records

 January

-Rainfall Nation-wide in January 2022 was 30% higher than average, the 4th highest on record for South Australia and the 7th Highest for Victoria (Australia).
+Rainfall nation-wide in January 2022 was 30% higher than average, the fourth highest on record for South Australia and the seventh highest for Victoria.